Why sleeping in is hazardous to good health

 Prepare your day when you’re awake.
 Many people force themselves to wake up early to get everything prepared for the next day.
 But if you’re naturally late to sleep, make those preparations part of your routine for going to bed.
 Pack your bag, make your breakfast, and select your clothes the night before.
 Get a timer for the pet feeder and your morning coffee.
 Take a shower at night and just wash your face come morning.
 Try to cut the time between rising and pulling out of the driveway to 15 minutes.

 Avoid Sleeping Pills.
 Try This Instead.

 If you are desperate for better sleep, it can be tempting to reach for sleeping pills to fall asleep.
-If they can do one thing well, it’s knocking you out.
-But your body needs to sleep, not to be knocked out.
+If they can do one thing well, it’s knocking you out in the short term.
+But, for better performance long term, your body needs to sleep, not to be knocked out.
 When you are knocked out, your body and brain are not recovering nearly as well as they would if you were sleeping naturally without a chemical bombardment in your blood.

 Instead, if you need some extra help settling into sleep, try taking a melatonin supplement.
-Unlike sleeping pills, melatonin is a naturally occurring hormone in your body that helps regulate your sleep cycle.
-You produce it when the sky darkens, signaling to your body that it’s bedtime.
+Unlike sleeping pills, melatonin is a hormone that occurs naturally in your body and helps regulate your sleep cycle.
+Your melatonin production increases when the sky darkens, signaling to your body that it’s bedtime.